 Lobster Cookie-Simple Seafood Cookies

 Every time I go to the beach, I try to buy a lobster trap.
 My husband and I always get into a discussion about having enough room to bring the trap home.
-He always suggest that I make lobster cookies instead.
+He always suggests that I make lobster cookies instead.
 I try to explain to him that the lobster trap will be used as a prop for the lobster cookie photo.
 Well, the discussion has never been resolved until now.
 I give up!
 I will never have a cool wooden lobster trap but, I do have lobster cookies.

 They are not as cute as the real things but, I like them.
 Want to make some?
 They are so easy!